Not sure where to stay & play in Bali? Here’s our guide to the different regions of Bali to help you plan your next vacay

 CANGGU

 Pronounced ‘Chang-goo’, this trendy little neighbourhood runs from the famous black sand beaches of Berawa, right up to Pererenan and Seseh, but it’s best-known for the famous Echo Beach surf spot and Batu Bolong’s buzzing beach scene.
-Merging the best of old and new Bali, expect an emerging drinking, dining, shopping and spa scene fringed by picturesque rice paddies that are still actively farmed daily.
+Merging the best of old and new Bali, expect an emerging drinking dens, dining, shopping and spa scene fringed by picturesque rice paddies that are still actively farmed daily.

 A refreshing change to the urban sprawl of Seminyak and a world away from the luxury enclave of Nusa Dua, Canggu’s hotel & resort scene is both boho and beautiful.
-From bohemian abodes like the Eco Gypsy Houses, to swanky pads hidden beneath swaying coconut palms (hellooo The Slow) the options are as endless as the Indian Ocean’s horizon.
+From budget abodes like the Koa D’Surfer Hotel, to swanky villas and boutique hotels hidden beneath swaying coconut palms (Further Hotel, we’re looking at you!) the options are as endless as the Indian Ocean’s horizon.
+Check out our guide to Canggu’s best hotels and resorts here.

 1. Eat at a hipster cafe.
 From the ever-famous Crate Cafe that kickstarted Canggu’s cool cafe scene, to the lush and breezy vibes at The Shady Shack (our fave vegetarian cafe), you’ll want to tick off alllll of Canggu’s best cafes.